SabiulSabit/Web-Dev-A-to-Z/README.md

 * [CSS Animation Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9iGYgmEd2dm3zAKzyCGDtM5) - One of the best css animation course in youtube by The Net Ninja.

+## JavaScript

+JavaScript (JS) is a lightweight, interpreted, or just-in-time compiled programming language with first-class functions.
+While it is most well-known as the scripting language for Web pages, many non-browser environments also use it, such as Node.js, Apache CouchDB and Adobe Acrobat.
+JavaScript is a prototype-based, multi-paradigm, single-threaded, dynamic language, supporting object-oriented, imperative, and declarative (e.g. functional programming) styles.

+#### Reading Metarial

 ### Installation

 1. Get a free API Key at [https://example.com](https://example.com)